alexyuly/chil/README.md

   ...
 ```

-##### 1.2.1.8 Intersection of types
+##### 1.2.1.4 Intersection of types: `all of`

-The type of data which includes the intersection of an unordered sequence of types of data, is expressed as
+The type which includes the intersection of a set of types of data, is expressed as

 ```yaml
 all of: